shobrook/syntaxis/README.md

 print(y.max())
 ```

+saplings will produce the following tree:

 <p align="center">
   <img width="40%" src="img/if_else_1.png" />
 </p>

 Notice how our assumption can produce false negatives and positives.
-If it turns out `condition` is `False` and the `else` block executes, then the `sum` node would be a false positive and the exclusion of the `max` node would be a false negative.
-Ideally, saplings would branch out and produce two separate trees for this module –– one for when `if` block executes and the other for when the `else` executes:
+If it turns out `condition` is `False` and the `else` block executes, then including the `sum` node would be a false positive and excluding the `max` node would be a false negative.
+Ideally, saplings should branch out and produce two separate trees for this module –– one that assumes the `if` block executes and another that assumes the `else` block executes:

 <p align="center">
   <img width="65%" src="img/if_else_2.png" />